Learn How to Get a Pension

 Having a pension is good for your retirement.

 As you plan for retirement, you may want to figure out how to get a pension.
 I've known many doctors who had a private practice and then began working for the state their last ten years in the workforce so that they could qualify for a pension.
-This was a smart move on their part.
-There are basically two ways to get a pension.
+It was a smart move on their part.
+There are essentially two ways to get a pension.
 Find an employer who offers one, or figure out a way to create your own.

 Both are covered below.

 A pension is a source of guaranteed retirement income provided by an employer to employees who have qualified for this benefit.
 To be eligible for a pension benefit you must work for the company for the required number of years.
 Your pension benefit usually increases as you accumulate additional years of employment with that employer.
 Pensions are also referred to as “defined benefit retirement plans” as they are designed to define the future retirement benefit that you receive.